Public Engagement for the Greater Good

 We actively engage in public policy discussions to advance these environmental priorities, including the following actions:

-- Leading on Regenerative and Sustainable Agriculture
+- Leading on Regenerative Agriculture and Soil Health

 - Policy is critical tool to advance this work.
 General Mills is a leading voice on regenerative agriculture and encourage the U.S. Congress to strengthen collaboration between organizations, components of our supply chains and domestic agriculture producers to meet ambitious sustainability goals we have set for ourselves.